ricardo0100/ricardo0100.github.io/_posts/2016-02-14-introduction-to-views-and-view-controllers.markdown

 - Create screen flows using [segues][Segues Guide]
 - Adapt the layout to different screens and orientations with [size classes][Size Classes Guide]

+If you still need to do adjust anything that IB can't do you can finish the job using some code.

-There is a WWDC video about [Implementing UI Designs in Interface Builder][Interface Builder WWDC] that shows a lot of the Interface Builder superpowers.
+There is a WWDC video about [Implementing UI Designs in Interface Builder][Interface Builder WWDC] that shows a lot of the Interface Builder superpowers💫.

 ###UIView